rkitover/android-tablet-setup-guide/README.md

 3. Go to `Settings -> Apps -> Kiwi Browser -> Install Unknown Apps` select `Allow From This Source`.

-4. Open Kiwi, go to `Settings -> Accessibility` select `Desktop mode by default`.
+4. Open Kiwi, go to `Settings -> Accessibility` select `Desktop Mode by Default`.

 5. Install your favorite chrome extensions from the chrome web store, such as uBlock Origin, I also like Night Eye for dark mode on web sites.

-6. Go to `Settings -> Apps -> YouTube -> Set as Default -> Open Supported Links` and choose `in other app`.
+6. Go to `Settings -> Apps -> YouTube -> Set as Default -> Open Supported Links` and choose `In Other App`.

 #### Email Client Setup

-1. Go to `Settings -> Apps -> Gmail` on the bottom tap disable.
+1. Go to `Settings -> Apps -> Gmail` and on the bottom click disable.

 2. Install Nine - Email & Calendar by 9Folders Inc..
-Go through the initial setup to set up your account.
+Go through the initial setup to add your account.

-3. On the left pane, go to `Settings -> Account Settings -> Signature -> Manage Signatures -> Default Signature` delete the text and click save.
+3. On the left pane, go to `Settings -> Account Settings -> Signature -> Manage Signatures -> Default Signature` and delete the text and then click save.

-4. Go to `Settings -> VIP -> Notification` turn on silent notification and turn off LED light.
+4. Go to `Settings -> VIP -> Notification` and turn on silent notification and turn off LED light.

 5. If you do not get a lot of spam, go to `Settings -> Security -> Load Remote Images` and choose always display.
 Otherwise, you can whitelist sender images when you open an email.